A quick look at the most common problems that printers encounter, contributed by printer firm NetPublications who have more than 25 years’ experience.

 1/ Fonts not embedded in PDF or missing in application files

-When you create a PDF file you need to make sure you embed your fonts.
+When you create a PDF file you must embed your fonts.
 This ensures that even if the person who opens the document does not have the font you used on their computer that they are able to view and print the file correctly.
-If you send application files (Quark, InDesign, etc.) we will need the fonts to print your job correctly.
+If you send application files (InDesign, Quark, etc.) we will also need the fonts to print your job correctly.

 2/ Incomplete or corrupt files